FAQ for students

 I live with a person who is at risk and I do not want to risk their health by going to campus.
 Can't we do everything remotely?

-We understand and respect for your concern for loved ones.
+We understand and respect your concern for loved ones.
 It is a difficult situation we find ourselves in and we are gradually making adjustments to our educational programmes in various ways as the pandemic continues.
 We recommend that students in a risk group, in accordance with the advice of the Public Health Agency of Sweden, consult with a doctor about what they can do to reduce their risk of becoming ill.
 The university is making general adjustments to the campus environment to reduce the spread of infection.
 Students who do not consider the adjustments sufficient can apply for deferment of studies/approved leave from studies.
-Unfortunately, the family situation you describe may mean that you and your loved one need to weigh the risks of your participating in a written examination on campus, with the adaptations made, and take measures to minimise the risk of infection in general, e.g. when travelling between home and campus.
-Perhaps healthcare services can give you advice for your situation as well.
+Unfortunately, the family situation you describe may mean that you and your loved one need to weigh the risks of your participating in a written examination on campus with the adaptations made and take the measures to minimise the risk of infection in general, e.g. when travelling between home and campus.
+Perhaps your doctor can give you advice for your situation as well.

 I do not have my own printer, is there an open computer hall at the university where I can use the printer?

 If you need to print a document you can do that in the Media Lab (the computer hall opposite to Sparbankssalen and M204).
 Use your access card to enter the computer hall.

 I have problems with the app for PING PONG, where can I get help?

 I have problems with Zoom, where can I get help?

 I have forgot the password to my student account, what should I do?

 I do not have a computer, can I borrow one from the university?

 Unfortunately, the university does not have the opportunity to provide computers to students.
 You can enter the university's premises and use the computers here.
 Just remember to follow the strict advices on reducing the spread of infection.